SmithWillSuffice/ohanga-pai/content/blog/16_true_populism.md

 load of sh*t dumped on you by a boss.
 That can be turned into a potent revolutionary force brew.
 You don't need a whole new language or elite level comprehension my friends.
 There are no dogmas of capitalism anyone needs to unlearn to know they're being abused.

+I think the revolution will be over well and truly before that author gets around to "consider the possibility of radical social transformation."
+(Sounds like a plagiarism from a friggin Pete Buttigieg line.)
+This is one things about populism, it can run over a population like a steam-roller, without killing anyone.
+We know it from history.
+More recently we saw fake-populism from the right-wing almost mimic true populism in spreading like a steam-roller.

 Also, what the hell is "sufficiently widespread"?
 You do not know what that is until after the fact.
 But there's no point pissing around waiting for class